simoncarthew/EEE4113F_Group16_Hornbill_Scale/DYNAMIC_WEIGHT_ANALYSIS/readme.md

 ### Electronics & Control:

-- **Input**: EC must provide the system with the raw digital signal retrieved from the ADC
+- **Input**: EC must provide the system with the raw digital signal retrieved from the ADC and its calibration factor
 - **Output**: System must return a weight estimation, associated error and success status
 - **Communicating**:
-    The digital signal from the load cell is communicated to the system by creating a WeightProcessor object and inputting it as an input parameter.
+    The digital signal from the load cell and its calivration factor are communicated to the system by creating a WeightProcessor object and inputting them as input parameters to the classes constructor.
 The weight estimation, associated error and success status will be communicated back to the EC system by calling the "estimateWeight" member function that returns said values in appropriate types.

 ### Physical Scale:

-- **Force Conversion**: physical system must be modeled using static body force equations to convert the force applied to the load cell to the downward force being exerted by the bird
+- **Force Conversion**: physical system must be modeled using static body force equations to convert the force applied to the load cell to the downward force being exerted by the bird which depends on the scales physical structure